 What can you do to help a victim?

 Suppose one of your teammates has suffered an electric shock, and the potassium ions in his heart can no longer reset.
 What can you do to help him?

-Your mind may go to 3 things: chest compressions, mouth-to-mouth, and defibrillation.
+Your mind may go to three things: chest compressions, mouth-to-mouth, and defibrillation.